 13.3 "Gramina Abhyudaya Financial Literacy Trust" [GAFL Trust]

-During the year 2015-16 the Bank has provided Rs 40.00 Lakh for meeting the recurring cost of the Trust.
-The Trust has conducted 2084 Financial Literacy Camps at schoolscolleges other institutions SHGs and others covering about 92000 persons.
+The Bank has provided Rs.50.00 Lakh for meeting the recurring cost of the Trust duringthe year 2016-17.
+The Trust has conducted 1984 Financial Literacy Camps at villagesschools colleges other institutions SHGs and others covering about 92000 persons.

 14.1 The Bank ensures compliance of the provision of Official Languages Act 1963Official Languages Rules 1976 and various directions with regard to Official Languageissued from time to time by Department of Official Language Ministry of Home AffairsFinancial Services Department Ministry of Finance and the Reserve Bank of India.